Pedophilia in Hinduism (Updated)

 Written by Sulaiman Razvi

 Hinduism considers it a sin if the girl is not married before her puberty, it even says that forefathers of the girl shall drink blood of her monthly courses if she isn’t married before puberty.
 Hinduism also says that marriage of a girl before puberty sanctifies 21 generations.
 Marriage of a Brahmin man with a Shudra girl is censured and Brahmin man marrying a Shudra is considered Vrisalapati and it is considered on par with marrying a girl whose menses has started, a man marrying a girl whose menstruation has started is also considered Vrisalapati.
 A girl who lives in her father’s house even after her menses begins to appear is considered a degraded girl.
 Smritis and Puranas says that a 30 years old man shall marry a girl of 12.
+Swami Prabhupada said, “Even an eighty-years-old man can marry a sixteen-years-old girl.”
 This is how Hinduism encourages paedophilia.
 There is also evidence from Puranas to show that it was practised at the time it was composed.
 Child marriage and paedophilia was more prevalent in India before the Hindu law were codified.
 Despite making it illegal, child marriage is still practised,

 84% Of 12 mn married children under 10 are Hindus (Special to IANS)